The Best File Formats for Editing & Exporting in Premiere Pro (Complete Guide)

 • Check frame rate and bit depth before deciding to convert files.

 By understanding the best file formats for editing and exporting in Premiere Pro, you can optimize your workflow and avoid common pitfalls.
+Make sure to check out our beginner's guide to technical video editing, too.

 Happy editing!